Freedom of Information Act (FOIA) and Privacy Act Requests

 If that is the case, it is imperative to utilize Freedom of Information Act and the Privacy Act to find out why you are being denied or revoked privileges.
 After all, how can you refute a false accusation if you don’t know what the accusation is in the first place?
 You have the right to know why the Government is withholding what you are entitled to.

-The attorneys at Brett O’Brien Law, LLC can help you utilize these laws as well as their rights and protections, that were designed to protect us all and ensure that our Government remains transparent and accountable to the people.
+The attorneys at National Security Law Firm can help you utilize these laws as well as their rights and protections, that were designed to protect us all and ensure that our Government remains transparent and accountable to the people.
 If your ability to work and earn has been jeopardized by a denial or revocation of your TWIC or HME request, we can help.
 Our firm is highly experienced in assisting those who are looking to maintain their ability to work and live by way of a Security Clearance, Global Entry or SENTRI privileges.
 Contact us now for a completely free and confidential consultation.